afni/afni_doc/educational/shell_and_script.rst

   Screenshot 3.png -> Screenshot_3.png

-Another way around this is to do the following: don't make a separate list that will get interpreted again.
+Another way around this is to do the following: don't make a separate array that will get interpreted again.
 Directly loop over the filenames::

   foreach iname ( Screen*png )